parse-community/docs/Home.md

 See the [Parse Server Guide](/ParsePlatform/parse-server/wiki/Parse-Server-Guide) to learn more about using Parse Server in your project.

+### Migrating to Parse Server from hosted Parse

+The hosted version of Parse will be fully retired on January 28th, 2017.
+Migrate your existing Parse apps to your own Parse Server by following the [migration guide](https://github.com/ParsePlatform/parse-server/wiki/Migrating-an-Existing-Parse-App).

 ### Development

 See the [Development Guide](/ParsePlatform/parse-server/wiki/Development-Guide) to learn more about developing for Parse Server.